 It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Headache, stomach upset, or hemorrhoids may occur.
 If these effects persist or worsen, notify your doctor promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if you have any of these unlikely but serious side effects: bloating, depression.
+Tell your doctor right away if you have any of these unlikely but serious side effects: bloating, depression.

 Stop taking this medication and seek immediate medical attention if any of these unlikely but serious side effects occur: constipation, bloody stools, unexplained fever, unusually fast pulse, new or sudden worsening of stomach/abdominal/bowel pain.

 This medication may increase serotonin and rarely cause a very serious condition called serotonin syndrome/toxicity.
 The risk increases if you are also taking other drugs that increase serotonin, so tell your doctor or pharmacist of all the drugs you take (see Drug Interactions section).
 Get medical help right away if you develop some of the following symptoms: fast heartbeat, hallucinations, loss of coordination, severe dizziness, severe nausea/vomiting/diarrhea, twitching muscles, unexplained fever, unusual agitation/restlessness.